jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-018.md

 ---

-#### 18. The Second Effect of Air-Aether Motion: Separate One Body From Another And Purge Liquids
+#### 18. The second effect of air-aether motion: separate one body from another and purge liquids

 When the particles of terrestrial bodies, especially liquids, are confusedly joined together, the air-aether globules tend to:
 - separate some from others